maxcanic/mci-drupal/README.md

 # On mac use this
 sed -i '' "s/{{PROJ}}/my-project/g" docker-compose.yml docker-compose.local.yml frontend/gulpfile.js
 ```

-- `docker-compose.yml` — standard container configuration that is used on production
-- `docker-compose.local.yml` — local container configuration that configures local development
-- `docker-compose.mac.yml` — local container configuration that enables *Xdebug* on Mac in local development

 Now that we have proper structure, start containers.